 Recently, I wrote about why I’ve made a shift to support sustainable fashion brands My eyes were wide open after watching The True Cost on Netflix and the Maya Angelou quote that goes something like this rings so true: “When you know better, do better.”

 So let’s talk about how we can all do better — affordably.

 For the purposes of this post, let me point out upfront that the word affordable does not mean fast fashion sale prices.
 Comparing clothes from Forever 21 to a sustainable brand isn’t a fair comparison because we’re not comparing apples to apples.
 They’re two entirely different categories of products.When making a shift to supporting sustainable fashion brands, we have to change our mindset and our approach to our closet.Click To Tweet

 When making a shift to supporting sustainable fashion brands, we have to change our mindset and our approach to our closet.
-If you only spend $5 on t-shirts when they’re on clearance, then you might get a case of sticker shock (although Everlane‘s t-shirts are a reasonable starting point, at under $20 each).
+If you only spend $5 on t-shirts when they’re on clearance and buy 10, then you might get a case of sticker shock (although Everlane‘s t-shirts are a reasonable starting point, at under $20 each).

 I fully acknowledge that being an ethical consumer in general can be confusing.
 It’s hard to trust brands and to be educated on everything under the sun.
 So many factors go into why we shop ethically and why we choose to spend time (or not) caring about environmental issues.